abhirami-c-u/Skin-Disease-Classifier-AI/README.md

 ---
- ## Disclaimer

-This project is for educational and internship demonstration purposes only.

-It is not a medical tool and should not be used for diagnosis or treatment.
-Always consult a licensed dermatologist for real medical concerns.

----
 ##  Ignored Files (`.gitignore`)

 The following files and folders are excluded from version control to keep the repo clean: